This page is still under development.

 In Cambridge we are lucky that the NHS psychiatry team (part of Cambridge and Peterborough NHS Foundation Trust) run an adult ADHD clinic.

-In other parts of the country, the waits can be much longer.
+In other parts of the country, the waiting time for an assessment for ADHD can be much longer.

 Tablet Treatments for ADHD